 - Past the wire book truck (on your right, behind the central tan cabinet with the spinning handout rack), are 3 more tan file cabinets, containing the L.I.–Patchogue Vertical Files, organized in similar fashion to the L.I.
 Vertical Files, under subjects, from A-Z, with numerous subtopics.
 These are also listed on the online Subject Heading List.
 (The smaller cabinet also contains project material.
 That section is for librarians’ use.)

 - Left of the L.I. - Patchogue V.F.’s is a Photocopier for public use by researchers.
 It makes 8 ½” x 11” or 8 ½ x 14” black & white copies.
 Copies are 10 cents a page.
-Pay at the desk after making your copies.
+Pay at the Circulation Desk after making your copies.

 - Left of the Map Cabinets, above the LIVF Cabinets is the main Archival Collection, which includes, atlases, scrapbooks, postcards, photographs, and library history.